wai-ling-ye/Portfolio_Project/README.md

-# My Portfolio
+# Portfolio Draft

-A showcase of my work at Bloc.
+This is the first draft of a portfolio index page, styled using Material Design Lite.